Dr Aaron Rosen

 King's College London

-Dr Aaron Rosen is the Lecturer in Sacred Traditions & the Arts at King’s College London.
-He has served as a research fellow at the Institute of Sacred Music at Yale University, Albert and Rachel Lehmann Junior Research Fellow in Jewish History & Culture at the University of Oxford, and post-doctoral fellow at the Institute of Israel and Jewish Studies in Columbia University.
-He received his PhD, MPhil, and Diploma from the University of Cambridge and was a visiting scholar at the University of California Berkeley.
-He received the Top First in theology for Part I examinations at Cambridge and earned his BA from Bowdoin College, from which he graduated summa cum laude with highest thesis honors.
+Prior to King’s, Dr. Rosen was a research fellow at the Institute of Sacred Music at Yale University, Junior Research Fellow in Jewish Culture at the University of Oxford, and post-doctoral fellow at the Institute of Israel & Jewish Studies at Columbia University.
+He received his PhD from the University of Cambridge and was a visiting scholar at the University of California Berkeley.

 Theology and visual art (especially modern art)